rstudio/keras3/docs/dev/reference/adapt.md

 - data:

   The data to train on.
-It can be passed either as a `tf.data.Dataset` or as an R array.
+It can be an R array, a backend-native eager tensor, a batched `tf.data.Dataset`, a Grain dataset, a `keras.utils.PyDataset`, or an iterable of batches such as a list of arrays or a generator.
+Dataset and iterable inputs must be batched.

 - ...: